jeiglsperger/Master-Thesis/README.md

     > Visual and statistical evaluation of the fake data compared to the real test data.

 5. If `ModuleNotFoundError: No module named 'package'` occurs, install these missing packages with `pip3 install package`.
-6. Return to step 4.
+6. Return to step 5.
+##### Show the optuna optimization plots
+1. Insert the right study name and storage.
+2. Run the cell.

 ### CTGAN
 1. Open a Terminal and navigate to the directory in which CTGAN_cashierdata.py and CTGAN_schachtschneider.py can be found
 2. Run the optimization of CTGAN with